-- After inspecting the vehicle and locking themselves inside the vehicle, the first employee should give an all-clear signal.
+- After inspecting the vehicle and locking themselves inside the car, the first employee should give an all-clear signal.

 - The second employee should set the alarm and lock the door behind them.

-- The first employee should watch the second employee exit the building, inspect their vehicle and enter, and lock and start their vehicle.
+- The first employee should watch the second employee exit the building, inspect their vehicle, enter, and lock and start their vehicle.